aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug on nodeJs with devTools (via node --inspector)

-Call `npm run debug-build` to start the builder.
+Call `npm run debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

-Call `npm run debug-devtools` to start and debug with the devTools debugger of your Chrome browser.
+Call `npm run debug-dev-devtools` to start and debug with the devTools debugger of your Chrome browser.

-Alternatively, you can call `npm run debug-devtools-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.
+Alternatively, you can call `npm run debug-dev-devtools-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.

 Open [chrome://inspect/#devices](chrome://inspect/#devices) to list the debuggable instances in your localhost, you should see your app there to debug it.

-Alternatively, copy paste the link generated from `debug-devtools`;
+Alternatively, copy paste the link generated from `debug-dev-devtools`;
 it is something like this: chrome-devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/659747f3-20d7-45d9-8f8d-48c707d6f5eb

 The debugger is the debugger of your Chrome's browser, you should have Chrome to use.